kenwals/BoWood-Audio/README.md

     ![Heroku environmental variable ](wireframe/heroku2.png)

-8. Now you can deploy, the simplest way is to deploy from github, Click on the Deploy tab, Under Deployment method click on Github.
-A search window will prompt you to connect to the appropriate repository.
-You can then choose to do a manual or automatic deployment.
+8. Now you can deploy, the simplest way is to deploy from GitHub
+    - Click on the Deploy tab, Under Deployment method click on GitHub.
+    - A search window will prompt you to connect to the appropriate repository.
+    - You can then choose to do a manual or automatic deployment.
+I recommend Automatic, that way whenever a change is pushed to your main branch on your GitHub repository the Heroku application is re-deployed automatically.

 ### Contribution and Forking